Large N Optimization for multi-matrix systems: Overview

-In the the Collective Hamiltonian description, the $N \rightarrow \infty$ limit (and the sum of planar diagrams) is given by the semiclassical approximation of $H_{\rm col}$.
-The problem is therefore to solve for the static stationary configuration denoted $\phi_0 (C)$, which minimizes the potential $V_{\rm eff}$.
+\paragraph{Positivity of the loop joining matrix $\Omega$.} In the collective Hamiltonian description, the $N \rightarrow \infty$ limit (and the sum of planar diagrams) is given by the semiclassical approximation.
+The problem is therefore to solve for the static stationary configuration denoted $\phi_0 (C)$, which minimizes the potential $V_{\rm col}$.
 This would be generally given by the equation

-However, as was understood earlier, in the minimization a role is also played by a sequence of inequalities (analogous to Schwarz inequalities) which constrain the range of loop variables.
-This comes in general for any set of variables representing invariants.
-In the collective description the inequalities are directly visible and can be generally specified (and given in terms of the loop space matrix $\tilde\Omega$).
-This matrix participates in the kinetic term of the Hamiltonian (and defines the loop space symplectic form).
-As such the matrix $\tilde\Omega$ should be positive definite.
-Indeed from the definition of the matrix $\tilde\Omega$ one has the fact that it can be written as
+However, as was understood earlier \cite{one,Jevicki:1983wu}, in the minimization a role is also played by a sequence of inequalities (analogous to Schwarz inequalities) which constrain the range of loop variables.
+Such a sequence of inequalities is generic, and will be present for any set of variables representing invariants.
+In the collective description the inequalities are directly visible and can be generally specified and given in terms of the loop space matrix~$\Omega$.
+This matrix participates in the kinetic term of the Hamiltonian and defines the loop space symplectic form.
+As such the matrix $\Omega$ must be positive semi-definite.
+Indeed from the definition of the matrix $\Omega$ one has the fact that it can be written as

-i.e. it is explicitly {\it positive definite}.
-Indeed, in our case, defining ($M_{ab} (l)$ is a unitary matrix)
+i.e. it is explicitly \emph{positive semi-definite}.
+Indeed, in our case, defining\footnote{Here we consider the case that $(M_l)_{ab}$ is a unitary matrix, but the same conclusion holds when $(M_l)_{ab}$ is hermitian.}

 we obtain